 Best for White Collar Businesses : Chubb

-Chubb has an A+ rating with the Better Business Bureau but is not accredited at this time.
-ConsumersAdvocate.org gives Chubb a 4.6-star rating for its business insurance offerings.
-You have to contact an agent to get a quote, which falls in line with the company’s white-glove, personalized service.
+Chubb has received strong third-party reviews citing its business insurance offerings.
+If you have a smaller business, you can get a quote online.
+However, for companies with over a million in revenue, you have to contact an agent to get a quote, which falls in line with the company’s white-glove, personalized service.

 Though Chubb was a strong contender for any position in our review of top business insurance companies, its prevalence in industries like healthcare, aerospace, and technology, along with its excellent customer service reputation, makes it best for white-collar businesses.